jason2208/COSC499/docs/clientnotes.md

 - Kimberlee suggested meeting on discord next week instead of google meets
 - Will be meeting in all teams discord next week

+## Week 3 (Oct.
+15th, 2021)
+- Working on backend, Mikey is trying to validate keys in the .env file
+- Amy Cheng introduced herself
+- Cody brought decided to get the backend running while we were in the meeting
+- Ali shared his screen, showed that the backend had no errors
+- Ali’s screen showed an unauthorized response
+- Cody shared his screen, also having issues running backend
+- Amy said she would set up her environment and check this out over the weekend
+- Have another meeting on monday or tuesday